-- 2.1 The Council's treasury activities are strictly regulated by statutory requirements and a professional code of practice (the CIPFA Code of Practice on Treasury Management revised 2017) and the Prudential Code.
+- 2.1 The Council's treasury activities are strictly regulated by statutory requirements, a professional code of practice (the CIPFA Code of Practice on Treasury Management revised 2021) and the Prudential Code.
 The Council has adopted the CIPFA Code of Practice on Treasury Management.
 Part of this code is for the Council to set out Treasury Management Practices (TMPs).
 These are in place and are being adhered to. - 2.2 The key objectives of the Prudential Code are to ensure, within a clear framework, that the capital plans of local authorities are affordable, prudent and sustainable and to ensure that treasury management decisions are taken in accordance with good professional practice and in a manner that supports these objectives. - 2.3 To demonstrate that local authorities have fulfilled these objectives the Prudential Code sets out the indicators that should be used, and the factors that must be taken into account.
 The Code does not include suggested indicative limits or ratios as these are for the local authority to set itself.
-The Prudential Indicators required by the Code are designed to support local decision making and are not comparative indicators. - 2.4 This report recommends specific indicators for approval and an affordable borrowing limit for 2022/23.
-It also recommends an affordable borrowing limit for the Greater Manchester Metropolitan Debt Administration Fund. - 2.5 Where appropriate the Council may undertake borrowing for external organisations, and this will be on the basis that the revenue costs are fully reimbursed.
-This will be done purely for policy reasons. - 2.6 Prudential Indicators have been set with regards to: affordability, prudence, sustainability, and value for money, stewardship of assets, service objectives and practicality. - 2.7 Local authorities are required to encompass all aspects of the Prudential Code that relate to affordability, sustainability and prudence.
-When making a decision to invest in capital assets, the Council must ensure that it can meet both the immediate and long-term costs to ensure the long-term sustainability.
+The Prudential Indicators required by the Code are designed to support local decision making and are not comparative indicators. - 2.4 This report recommends specific indicators for approval and an affordable borrowing limit for 2023/24. - 2.5 Where appropriate the Council may undertake borrowing for external organisations, and this will be on the basis that the revenue costs are fully reimbursed.
+This will be done purely for policy reasons. - 2.6 Prudential Indicators have been set with regards to: affordability, prudence, sustainability, value for money, stewardship of assets, service objectives and practicality. - 2.7 Local authorities are required to encompass all aspects of the Prudential Code that relate to affordability, sustainability and prudence.
+When making a decision to invest in capital assets, the Council must ensure that it can meet both the immediate and long-term costs to ensure the long-term sustainability of its assets.

-1 Cost of carry is the difference between the rate of interest paid on a loan against the rate of return received by investing that money.
+Cost of carry is the difference between the rate of interest paid on a loan against the rate of return received by investing that money.
 Therefore if a Council has cash balances already, and then takes some long term borrowing, the impact will be to increase the level of cash balances in the short term.
-For Tameside a 25 year loan would cost c2.1% but could only be invested at around 0.4% resulting in a cost of carry of 1.7% per annum.
+For Tameside a 25 year loan would cost c4.7% but could only be invested at around 3.5% resulting in a cost of carry of 1.2% per annum.
 Whilst cash balances are high it is more prudent to utilise cash balances to fund capital schemes and delay the decision to borrow.